AcademySoftwareFoundation/aswf-docker/README.md

 To get write access to the `aswftesting` dockerhub organisation you can open a jira issue [there](jira.aswf.io).

 ### Status
-As of September 2019 there are 2018 and 2019 VFX Platform.
-The 2020 version are experimental and mostly only contains base packages (such as python-3.7 and boost).
+As of April 2020 there are 2018 and 2019 VFX Platform.
+The 2020 version are still experimental and mostly only contains base packages (such as python-3.7 and boost).

 ## CI Packages